chr0x6eos/WhatTheHack/README.md

 ## Contributing

-When contributing ot this repository, please take in mind that you have to follow our guidelines for contributing.
+When contributing to this repository, please take in mind that you have to follow our guidelines for contributing.
 The project language is english, therefore variables, comments, issues and merge request must be written in english langauge only.

 **Reference:** Simon Prast <<contact@simonprast.com>>
 Github: [dermrsimon](https://github.com/dermrsimon)